ZanattaMichael/SelMVP/README.md

 }
 ```

-This grouping is not specific to the activity to have multiple `MVPActivities` with the same area.
+This grouping is not specific to the Activity to have multiple `MVPActivities` with the same Area.
 For Example:

 ```PowerShell